 Coates, part of Seven Group Holdings (ASX: SVW), is Australia’s leading equipment hire and solutions provider, operating across a range of markets including engineering, mining and resources, infrastructure, manufacturing, construction, agriculture and major events.

 Coates has recently celebrated 136 years of commitment to supporting their customers who help build Australia.
-With a national footprint of over 150 branches, more than one million pieces of equipment and 2,000 highly skilled employees, Coates provides expert equipment solutions for nearly 19,000 customers.
+With a national footprint of over 150 branches and 2,000 highly skilled employees, Coates provides expert equipment solutions for nearly 19,000 customers.
 This includes end-to-end solutions for temporary works, traffic management, water management, industrial shutdowns, maintenance, training services and events.

 SHARE THIS ARTICLE